 privacy

-Data protection provisions for the newsletter
+Privacy policy for the newsletter

 1. Name of the responsible body

-German Chemical Society eV
+German Chemical Society eV)

-Commercial director: Graduate economist Volker Kilz
+Commercial Director: Dipl.-Ökonom Volker Kilz

-Data protection officer: Dipl.-Wirt.-Ing (FH) Arnd Bohl
+Data Protection Officer: Dipl.-Wirt.-Ing (FH) Arnd Bohl

 3. Address of the responsible body

-Varrentrappstrasse 40-42
+Varrentrappstraße 40-42

 60486 Frankfurt am Main